saltoricristiano/gipso-sfouda/README.md

 ## Acknowledgments

-The project has been supported by
-We also thanks the open source projects Minkowski-Engine, Open3D and KNN-KUDA!
+We thanks the open source projects Minkowski-Engine, Open3D and KNN-KUDA!